re-data/re-data/README.md

 * min/max/avg of values in all your columns
 * string lengths in all your columns

-Think about it as a `INFORMATION_SCHEMA` on steroids :muscle:
+Think about it as an `INFORMATION_SCHEMA` on steroids :muscle:
-And this is just a start and in your project you can compute many other data quality metrics specific to your organization.
+And this is just a start and in your project, you can compute many other data quality metrics specific to your organization.

 ## Detecting anomalies

-re_data looks at metrics gathered and alerts if those are suspicious comparing to data saw in the past.
+re_data looks at metrics gathered and alerts if those are suspicious, comparing to data saw in the past.
 This means situations like those:
 * sudden drops or increases in the volume of new records added to your tables
 * longer than expected break between data arrivals
 * increase in NULL values in one of your columns